 Seeking justice for defective product victims throughout Georgia

 For decades, talcum powder has been a daily step in the personal hygiene regimen of many women.
 Now, mounting scientific research shows an alarming link to ovarian cancer, the deadliest type of cancer in the reproductive system.
 Johnson & Johnson Shower-to-Shower, when used over a period of years, is believed to cause ovarian cancer.

-At Harris Lowry Manton LLP, our Atlanta talcum powder liability lawyers have a respected track record of success in product liability cases.
+At Harris Lowry Manton LLP, our Atlanta liability lawyers have a respected track record of success in product liability cases.
 We have obtained numerous awards and settlements on behalf of injured victims.
 Talc product liability cases require experienced professional counsel who understand the complexities of strict liability law and who have the resources and working relationships to bring these cases in court.
 Our lawyers work with talc product experts who can explain why talc is a defective product and why it causes cancer.
 We also work with oncologists and other doctors who understand the severity and life-risks for ovarian cancer patients.

 Talcum powder lawsuits